 Because of all these attributes and benefits, we want to support any effort to expand the Greenbelt.
 We know that bringing more lands under its permanent protection is a necessary pre-condition for a more climate resilient and prosperous future and the sooner this happens, the better for all of us.

-Key requirements for expandin the Greenbelt.
+Key requirements for expanding the Greenbelt.

 No land removals